 In this Unity Shader Graph example we are using two sub-graphs (SG_BaseColor and SG_Opacity), each of which contain their own graph of nodes.
 Keeping these separate but interlinked sections of the shader in their own sub-graphs makes it much easier to read, maintain, and extend as things get more complicated.

 #4) Only add features when you need them

 With the amazing power of a modern game engine at your fingertips, it goes without saying that it can be very easy to get carried away.
 Try to reign yourself in when it comes to adding features that have not been specifically asked for, even if they’re really cool or ‘complete’ the shader.

 Every line in your shader, or node in your material, comes with an associated cost.
 Complexity for complexity’s sake isn’t a good idea for a few reasons.

 For starters, it will objectively make your game run slower.
-If your Super Shader of Destiny supports tessellation, world displacement, and subsurface scattering, that’s great – but no one uses those features then you’re just wasting both time and resources.
-This is particularly true if your performance budget is tight.
+If your amazing ‘one size fits all‘ shader supports everything from tessellation/world displacement to subsurface scattering, that’s great – but if no one is using those features then you’re just wasting time and resources.
+This is particularly relevant if your performance budget is tight.

 Another thing to keep in mind is that the more parameters you add, the trickier your material will become to use in actual development.
 No one wants to have to sift through dozens of slightly different scalar variables to make adjustments to a material surface.